Ahsan-Shah056/StoreHub/README.md

 **📋 What it shows:**

-- Products below restock threshold (25 units)
+- Products below their individual restock thresholds
 - Current stock levels and pricing
 - Supplier contact information for quick reordering
 - Product categories and SKU details